lorenzo-stoakes/linux-mm-notes/virt_layout.md

 Note that we therefore cannot determine the PA of any address from another source using this method.

+## Initial page table setup

+In linux all processes share kernel page table mappings between them meaning that no [TLB][tlb] flush is required when transitioning from userland to kernel space.
+As a result the initial page table layout (that will be used as a template for all processes on the system) needs to be correctly initially populated.

+TBD

 [0]:https://github.com/torvalds/linux/blob/0fa8ee0d9ab95c9350b8b84574824d9a384a9f7d/arch/x86/include/asm/pgtable_64_types.h#L14-L19
 [1]:https://github.com/torvalds/linux/blob/0fa8ee0d9ab95c9350b8b84574824d9a384a9f7d/arch/x86/include/asm/pgtable_types.h#L285
 [2]:https://github.com/torvalds/linux/blob/0fa8ee0d9ab95c9350b8b84574824d9a384a9f7d/arch/x86/include/asm/pgtable_types.h#L332